 The business growth of Indonesian non-oil industry has been fluctuating, for more than the last 10 years that the growth rate is not yet as expected.
-The hardest hit is strategic industry as one of the backbones of industry in Indonesia.
-From the data below can be seen that the contribution of industrial sectors towards GDP (Growth Domestic product) of the last 5 years is the lowest compares to other industries.
+The hardest hit is

 Table 1.
 The Contribution of Industrial Sectors towards GDP